 Preheat the oven to 350 degrees F. Brush the egg wash over the dough.
 Scatter the colored sprinkles on top.
 Bake the loaves for 30 minutes or until golden brown.
 Transfer the bread to wire racks to cool completely.

 NOTE: The dye on the eggs may bleed a little onto your bread.
 Also note that this recipes calls for uncooked eggs to be placed into the dough.
 I have used both hard-boiled and uncooked eggs and find that they both work fine.
 The hard-boiled eggs may get a little more cooked than usual but they are still edible.

 Designed with durable 18/8 stainless steel construction and finished with a reflective, mirrored exterior these bowls ensure both attractive presentation and high quality strength.

+The silicone pastry/baking mat has measurements in centimeters and inches.
 Great for rolling out a round of pie crust to fit your pie pan.
 Also, for this recipe, you can easily roll out a perfect 12-inch round of cookie dough.